ABOUT THE FLIGHT HEALTH APP

 With today’s availability of wearable technology, we are able to take a more hands-on approach to monitoring health symptoms in relation to flight.
 So we built the Flight Health app to capture real-time data on how flight may affect health, including how flight impacts heart rate and rhythm, cognitive functioning, breathing, oxygen saturation at altitude, and health symptoms.

-The app is available free for any interested flight attendant, pilot, former crew member, or passenger with an iPhone.
-You can download the Flight Health app in the Apple app store.
+While not part of an active study currently, the app was available for free for any interested flight attendant, pilot, former crew member, or passenger with an iPhone and would be downloaded from the Apple app store.

-Your participation adds a wealth of information to the little we currently know about health before, during, and after flying.
-Our hope is that this research will shed light on subtle, difficult to detect flight-related changes in health markers, sleep, and mood that could affect the risk of diagnosable health outcomes.
-Our goal is to distribute the full sensor package to as many flight attendants as possible in future research efforts.
+Flight crew participation added a wealth of information to the little known about health before, during, and after flying.
+Our hope is that this research will continue to shed light on subtle, difficult to detect flight-related changes in health markers, sleep, and mood that could affect the risk of diagnosable health outcomes.

 Rigorous Research Standards and Confidentiality

 As a research initiative of the Harvard T.H.
 Chan School of Public Health, we adhere to strict ethical and privacy procedures.
 All research activity conducted is reviewed and approved by the Harvard T.H.
 Chan School of Public Health Institutional Review Board (IRB) to ensure maintenance of data security, confidentiality, and compliance with ethical guidelines for human subjects research.
 All data is encrypted and transmitted securely to a password-protected storage database.
-Harvard researchers are trained in handling highly confidential data and will not disclose personal information to anyone at any time without your consent.
-We take great care to protect the privacy of your information.
+Harvard researchers are trained in handling highly confidential data and take great care to protect the privacy of information.